-- arrange on-site meetings for discussions concerning TTM measures at: - the start of each set-up - on a regular basis (eg daily) - each change of a TTM measure due to a change in worksite conditions - ensure all personnel and visitors on-site are wearing compliant highvisibility clothing in accordance with section B3 High-visibility garments, and any other safety equipment required by the activity - ensure all personnel entering the worksite are briefed on the safety hazards and the safety procedures to be followed.
-Visitors are to sign confirming they have understood the briefing - train MTC on how to carry out their function - record and notify the RCA or engineer as appropriate of all crashes at the worksite and any complaints about the TTM - ensure there is a copy of the approved TMP available on-site at all times when the worksite is attended and that this is available for inspection - record and inform the RCA or engineer immediately of any significant modifications (eg change of detour) to TTM measures not included in the approved TMP.
+- Check that the TMP is appropriate to the worksite.
+Where the TMP is not suitable, halt proceedings until the necessary actions have been taken.
+Refer subsection C11.1.1 General. - arrange on-site meetings for discussions concerning TTM measures at: - the start of each set-up - on a regular basis (eg daily) - each change of a TTM measure due to a change in worksite conditions - ensure all personnel and visitors on-site are wearing compliant highvisibility clothing in accordance with section B3 High-visibility garments, and any other safety equipment required by the activity - ensure all personnel entering the worksite are briefed on the safety hazards and the safety procedures to be followed.
+Visitors are to sign confirming they have understood the briefing - train MTC on how to carry out their function - record and notify the RCA or engineer as appropriate within 24 hours of all crashes at the worksite and any complaints about the TTM - ensure there is a copy of the approved TMP available on-site at all times when the worksite is attended and that this is available for inspection - record and inform the RCA or engineer immediately of any significant modifications (eg change of detour) to TTM measures not included in the approved TMP.
 All other changes are to be noted on TMP and RCA or engineer to be advised as soon as possible or no later than the following working day